 If you request a copy of your information, you will be charged for our costs to copy the information.
 You will be notified in advance what the cost will be.
 Patients can view their record at no cost.

 Request Amendment of Medical Information: If you examine your medical information and believe that some of the information is wrong or incomplete, you may ask us to amend your record.
-To ask us to amend your medical information, please contact the Privacy Administrator at the Corporate Compliance Office address below.
+To ask us to amend your medical information, please contact the NOAH Compliance Department address below.
 We may deny your request to amend information if the information was not created by us, maintained by us, or if we determine the information is accurate.
 You may appeal in writing a decision by us not to amend your information.

 Request an Accounting of Disclosures: You have the right to request a list of many of the disclosures we make of your medical information.
 To receive a list, please contact the Medical Records Department at the above address.
 The first list will be provided to you for free, but you may be charged for any additional lists requested during the same year.
 You will be notified in advance what these additional lists will cost.